 Like the propane industry, the home heating oil industry is highly competitive.
 Our home heating oil operations compete with heating oil distributors offering a broad range of services and prices, from full service distributors, like us, to those offering delivery only.
 Long-standing customer relationships are typical in the industry.
-Many companies in the industry, including us, deliver home heating oil to their customers based upon weather conditions and historical consumption patterns, without the customer making an affirmative purchase decision each time oil is needed.
-Like most companies in the home heating oil business, we provide home heating equipment repair service on a 24-hour a day basis.
-This tends to build customer loyalty.
-As a result of the factors noted above, among others, it may be difficult for our home heating oil business to acquire new retail customers, other than through acquisitions.
+Many companies in the industry, including us, deliver home heating oil to their customers based upon weather conditions and historical consumption patterns, without the customer making an the factors noted above, among others, it may be difficult for our home heating oil business to acquire new retail customers, other than through acquisitions.
 In addition, in some instances homeowners have formed buying cooperatives that seek to purchase fuel oil from distributors at a price lower than individual customers are otherwise able to obtain.